How to stop condensation on windows from ruining your home

 For less efficient houses, one of the best investments to make is to look at the best types of insulation.

-While this could include cavity, internal or external wall solutions, as well as looking at how your loft and roof are insulated, don't overlook the effect that proper draught proofing can have.
-Even adding something like the Yotache Foam Seal Tape from Amazon can make a difference.
+While this could include cavity, internal or external wall solutions, as well as looking at how your loft and roof are insulated, all of which will improve the ambient temperature in your home, reducing the gap between the temperature indoors and outdoors.
+But it's equally important not to overlook the effect that proper draught proofing can have.

-Draught proofing windows is an efficient and cost effective way to ensure your house stays warmer for longer.
+Draught proofing windows is an efficient and cost-effective way to ensure your house stays warmer for longer.
+As a starting point, try adding the Yotache Foam Seal Tape from Amazon around your window and door frames.

 9. Consider window replacement or repair